Directions 941-637-0077

 What are the reporting requirements for grant recipients?

 Grantees will be asked to complete an online grant acknowledgement form within two weeks of receiving the award.
-One year after receiving grant funds, we invite award winners to submit a concise report (no more than three pages) detailing how the grant was used and its impact on their organization.
-We encourage you to report on the outcomes projected in your proposal and to use both qualitative and quantitative data.
+One year after receiving grant funds, we invite award winners to submit a one-page summary detailing how the grant was used and its impact on their organization and Charlotte County.

-Will there be another grant cycle in 2025?
+Will this be the only grant cycle in 2026?

 If you’re interested in serving as a volunteer grants reviewer in 2026, please contact